On Air Now

 "And then he read me a little bit, and I was like, 'Oh my gosh, wait!'
 I couldn’t even guess it, so if anybody's able to guess it, you’re very good.
 It's just shocking.
 I mean, everything with life as a teenager is shocking, so you never know what to expect."

-It is likely the actress will reprise her role as she took to Twitter after HBO announced the show’s return for its second season.
+The actress will reprise her role as she previously took to Twitter after HBO announced the show’s return for its second season.

 She tweeted: “Literally just got the call.
 Can’t say thank you enough for the support we’ve seen, wow…” and we’re taking that as confirmation!